Unpromising villages: Results

-The reorganization was not fully implemented: there were liquidated less unpromising villages than planned.
+The reorganization was not fully implemented: there were fewer unpromising villages liquidated than planned.
 Nevertheless, the settlement network has undergone significant changes.
-Over the period of 1959–79, the number of rural settlements in Russia decreased by 60.2% to 177.1 thousand, in the USSR as a whole by 54.3%, up to 383.1 thousand.
+Over the period of 1959–79, the number of rural settlements in Russia decreased by 60.2% to 177,100, in the USSR as a whole by 54.3%, up to 383,100.
 Most of the resettlement actions took place in the Non-Black Earth zone.

 Effect

 The liquidation of unpromising villages failed to reach the initial plans and had negative socio-economic consequences for the numerous northwestern and central regions of Russia, as well as Ural and Siberia.
-Important aspects of the rural life were not taken into account, first of all, connection of the resettled people with their personal household plots.
+Important aspects of the rural life were not taken into account, such as, first of all, connection of the resettled people with their personal household plots.
 The liquidation of small settlements led to the desolation of adjacent agricultural lands.
 The concentration process caused an increase in migration to major urban centers, leading to a population drop in the regions affected by the reform and demographic aging of the Russian countryside.

 Public controversy unfolded on this issue.
 The unpromising villages liquidation program was criticized by demographer Boris Khorev and writers such as Vasily Belov, Fyodor Abramov, Valentin Rasputin, commonly known as members of Village Prose literary movement.

 In 1980, by the decision of the Gosstroy's Committee for Civil Engineering and Architecture, the division of rural settlements into "promising" and "unpromising" was canceled.
 Nevertheless, the erosion of the rural settlement network had not stopped and small villages continued to become abandoned.